InlandRevenue/Gateway_Services-Returns-and-Information/Service - Investment Income Reporting/Test Details - IIR/README.md

 	- Incoming requests should include "Authorization" header with the OAuth token value
 	- In case of missing token, emulated service would respond with error statusCode 2

-- Schema Validations:
+- Schema validations:
 	- In case of failure XML validation failure response (error code 21)

-- Account type value is then verified to asses it is valid III product request.
+- Account type value is then verified to asses it is valid IIR product request.
 	- if not, an invalid account type error is returned.

 - Then the service operation specific validations are carried out and returned with appropriate response (per mind map).